 Undergraduate Storytelling Minor approved for for 2013-14

-The ETSU Storytelling Program is launching a new interdisciplinary
+The ETSU Storytelling Program has launched a new interdisciplinary

-Storytelling Minor in academic year 2013-14.
+Storytelling Minor in the Dept. of Communication.
 There are four new

 core courses in the Minor, plus 6 hours of approved electives in